vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/integrating-a-new-payment-provider-on-vtex.md

 ### Custom

-If you don't want to use the native VTEX purchase flow (transparent), you have two options to create custom payment experiences for your customer: Payment App and Redirect.
+If you do not want to use the native VTEX purchase flow (transparent), you have two options to create custom payment experiences for your customer: Payment App and Redirect.

 #### Payment App